pierre-rouleau/pel/doc/pel-manual.rst

 version of Emacs.

 - See Homebrew_ home page for how to install Homebrew.
-- Once homebrew is installed, you can use the following commands:
+- Once homebrew is installed, you can use the following commands inside a terminal shell:

   - ``brew search emacs`` to list Homebrew package names that include "emacs".
   - ``brew info emacs`` to see what version of emacs is available.